iamroshel/phase-1-object-orientation-in-javascript/README.md

-# Object Orientation in JavaScript
+# Object Orientation in JavaScript c

 “Every application is a collection of code; the code’s arrangement is the design." - Sandi Metz